konveyor/tackle-windup-api/README.md

 deployment.apps/windup-executor condition met
 ```

 Once deployed, the Tackle UI can be opened through the Route provided by OCP.
-To see the routes available execute
+The route's URL is the value provided in the `HOST/PORT` column in the output of the command:

 ```shell
 oc get routes -n windup